 3. Conversational in nature

-As we mentioned before, your writing is best for educational animation when it’s natural as if you’re speaking.
+As we mentioned before, your writing is best for educational animation when it’s natural like spoken language.

 Set your tone in your script, make it like a conversation.
 Write as you are talking with your audiences, channel your dialogue into your word.
 And you will have a natural conversational script as ever!